Choquequirao Trek + Machu Picchu

 Weather: Hot and Dry

 After an early breakfast, cooked by your local Alpaca Expeditions’ chef, you’ll get ready for the day.
 You’ll begin the day by crossing the breach and then it’ll be four hours uphill with zigzags.
 Along the way you’ll pass by some sugarcane farms and see more great views of the valley from the opposite hill.
 There’s a good possibility of seeing some condors above as well as beautiful flora and fauna.
-This climb is one of the most challenging parts of the Choquequirao Trek so we’ll have an emergency horse in case you get tired and need a ride.
+This climb is one of the most challenging parts of the Choquequirao tour so we’ll have an emergency horse in case you get tired and need a ride.
 Once you arrive at Marampata you’ll be done with the uphill portion and you’ll have time to enjoy your lunch at 3,350 m high.
-After lunch you can take a nap or just relax until we continue on the last two-hour section to Choquequirao.
+After lunch, you can take a nap or just relax until we continue on the last two-hour section to the Choquequirao ruins.

 Walking Distance: 16 km /9.16 m

-After an early breakfast you’ll prepare for the most spectacular day of this adventure, which is entirely focused on exploring Choquequirao.
-It’ll take about 30 minutes to get there but once you arrive, you'll then begin your history lesson and tour of this impressive Inca site.
-Choquequirao is considered to be bigger than Machu Picchu, although it's almost all hidden by the forest.
+After an early breakfast, you’ll prepare for the most spectacular day of this adventure, which is entirely focused on exploring Choquequirao.
+It’ll take about 30 minutes to get there but once you arrive, you’ll then begin your history lesson and tour of this impressive Inca site.
+Choquequirao Peru is considered to be bigger than Machu Picchu, although it’s almost all hidden by the forest.
 This Inca site is extremely spread out because the Incas had to study which areas of the mountain to build various buildings including terraces and houses.
-The most impressive sections of this site are the temples, astronomical observatories and water channels.
+The most impressive sections of this site are the temples, astronomical observatories, and water channels.